yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 MainThread constructor which sets the portNum variable.
 The class also contains a void run method which allows the server to start.
 Finally, the serverSocket variable has a getter method named getServerSocket.

+### Phase 3 Class Descriptions:

+The **Menu** class contains all that is mentioned for Menu in the previous Phase 2 Class Descriptions section.
+As a part of phase 3, the class also contains all the back end code for the GUI.
+There are a lot of new methods in this class.
+To start, there are getter and setter methods for the reader and writer.
+These methods are a public BufferedReader method named getReader, a public void named setReader with the buffered reader paramater named "reader", a public Print Writer named getWriter, and a public void method named setWriter with a PrintWriter variable named writer.
+There are also two methods named rewriteLoginDetails and createUserFile with two String arrayList parameters "emails" and "passwords" as well as five string parameters named "email", "password", "major", "name", and "restriction" respectively. static void welcomeMessage, static int accountInput,